Curriculum, Teaching and Learning

 Sports Provision

-Our PE curriculum is taught predominantly by a local Sports’ Academy that visit once a week, working alongside school staff to extend skills across a range of sports and disciplines.
-We invite a yoga teacher to work with all pupils for two terms of the year and children are also able to take part in additional workshops in areas such as skipping and circus skills.
+Our PE curriculum is taught predominantly by a local Sports’ Academy that visit twice a week, working alongside school staff to extend skills across a range of sports and disciplines.
+Two afterschool clubs are also delivered by the academy, ensuring that physical education and healthy living remains a high priority for all.
+We invite a yoga teacher to work with all pupils on a termly basis and children are also able to take part in additional workshops in areas such as skipping and circus skills.
 Children in year 2 to 6 visit Tonbridge Swimming pool fortnightly for swimming lessons, and our older children take part in the annual local schools’ swimming gala.
 Fairlawne Class also take part in an annual event held at Tonbridge School, and a week-long outdoor residential trip for year 5 and 6 takes place every two years.
 Each year, we use government Sports Funding to extend provision in a variety of ways, an up-to-date analysis of which can be found on this website.

 Enrichment Activities